nferraro-roofing/coffee-maker/README.md

         - Latest release only
     - Report on unit test runs
 - TODO:
-    - POC of mvn deploy on local
     - Configure the yml in .github for build & deploy as github package
         - Figure out authenticaion and distribution management
+        - Cleanup the build - warnings, build & deploy can just be deploy
     - Build / deploy via maven wrapper instead of maven in the runner
     - Create a github site and see how my javadoc turns out
     - Create an actual site instead of just javadoc